- 1 Will Social Work for “Boring” Industries?

 - 4 Part 3: Moving Beyond Publishing

-So the boss attends a digital marketing for accountancy firms services event, hears that LinkedIn and Twitter are really valuable platforms to be on, and comes back to the office asking you to get the accountancy firm more established on social media.
+So the boss attends a digital marketing services event, hears that LinkedIn and Twitter are really valuable platforms to be on, and comes back to the office asking you to get the accountancy firm more established on social media.
 Now it’s your job as the Marketing Manager of the firm to launch the business on social media, and the thing is, you’re just not sure where to begin.

 Will Social Work for “Boring” Industries?